-People in search of sustainable living can still consider giving up their cars, but no one denies their advantages: quick displacements, increased mobility and autonomy.
+People in search of sustainable living styles may now be more inclined to trade in their cars.
+The advantages are undeniable: quick displacements, increased mobility and autonomy.
 That is why, although the advances in public transportation and the return of bicycles are remarkable, you bet individual motorized transport will still be around.
 Not coincidentally, all advances try to make the Karl Benz’s machine safer and less polluting, referring to the German who was the first to commercially produce cars in the 19th century, even before the American Henry Ford launched the series production of Model T in 1908.

 When it comes to propulsion, the big bet is the lithium-ion battery-powered motors that take the first steps after some unsuccessful initiatives in the past.
 For other investors, drivers won't be necessary anymore with the rise of standalone cars.
 Considering what today's cars have as trump cards – mostly made of recyclable materials like plastic and metals – can become even more environmentally friendly.